GitJournal/dart-git/README.md

 *dart-git* aims to be fully compatible with [git](https://github.com/git/git), all the *porcelain* operations will be implemented to work exactly as *git* does.

 *Git* is a humongous project with years of development by thousands of contributors, *dart-git* does not aim to implement all its features.
 It's primarily driven by the needs of the GitJournal project.
-You can find a comparison of *go-git* vs *git* in the [compatibility documentation](COMPATIBILITY.md).
+You can find a comparison of *dart-git* vs *git* in the [compatibility documentation](COMPATIBILITY.md).

 ## License